ENG1-Group-2/ENG1-Group-2.github.io---archive/docs/one/weekly_updates.md

 under an organisation.

 Main goals achieved includes:

 * Understanding requirements collectively.
+* Group forming exercises.

 # Aut/8 - Start planning!

 This week was about thinking how to go forward as a team.
 When we arrived at our ENG practical, we brainstormed a gantt chart on paper and decided what tasks we could all be interested in doing.
-The main things that we decided we could be working on include:
+The main thing that we decided we could be working on include:

 * Risk Management
 * Requirements